 Since everyone’s personal fitness levels and endurance levels are different, there is no one-size-fits-all answer for this question.

-An easy beginner hike length can range from one to five miles, depending on terrain and elevation gain.
+An easy beginner hike length can range from one to five miles, depending on terrain and feet of elevation gain.

 Hikes are typically rated as easy,” “moderate,” and “strenuous.”
 With these designations, it’s easy to choose hikes that fit your skill level.

 When selecting a hike, also look at the type of trail.
 Out-and-back, for example, means you hike out to a point, then turn around and hike back.

 Loop hikes (also called circuit hikes) are one-way hikes that make a loop where you end up at the same spot where you started.

 Preparing for a hike involves planning, research and making sure you have the proper gear.